 As is the norm for mobile puzzlers these days, content is divided into several areas, each of which requires a certain number of stars to unlock.
 Because of this, at the time of writing, I have yet to experience the second and third so, unfortunately, I can’t say what manner of devious contraptions they feature.

 What I did get to see, however, was fun… if borderline brain-melting.
 Can’t say I didn’t get a fair warning though, as the email from the developer specifically tagged it as being “impossible”.
 Boy were they ever right!
 Trying to juggle multiple balls between cannons and the other ‘transporters’ – often with little time to react – while also doing colour mixing, proved too much for me before long, as mentioned earlier.
 That’s not to say the game is actually impossible, because I’m certain it can be bested, given enough time (and patience).

 Adding to all that is a lovely chalk-based art style, with every other level featuring a different drawing, almost faded into the background.
 Points for style right there.
 But with those 60+ levels, there’s plenty of substance too, and surprisingly, Marble Drop carries no price tag.
 There are ads though, albeit since they only pop up between levels, that’s hardly an issue.
 Besides, one IAP purchase gets rid of them for good.

 So all in all, the only thing off-putting (for me, anyway), was the high level of difficulty.
-Everything else – golden; from smooth and accurate physics to how everything looked on my aging iPad 2.
+Everything else – golden; from smooth and accurate physics to how everything looked on my ageing iPad 2.
 An easy recommendation for sure, especially in light of ads (which can be removed) taking the place of a price tag, on either platform.
-Ready to drop some colored marbles?
+Ready to drop some coloured marbles?